SparkePei/FAST_hashpipe/README.md

     hashpipe_status_monitor.rb
     ```
 ### Settings
-* Collapse data in time
+* Collapse data in time:
 	set N_POST_VACC in FAST_databuf.h to perform post vaccumulation, add given number of spectrums together
-* Collapse data in spectrum
+* Collapse data in spectrum:
 	set N_POST_CHANS_COMB in FAST_databuf.h to combine given number of channels together, this value must be set to 2^n
-* Roaches concurrent data collection mechanism
+* Roaches concurrent data collection mechanism:
 	use Redis database to set a start flag, check the value of flag to start collecting data.
-* Multicast network
+* Multicast network:
 	set frb_group in FAST_net_thread.c to join the associate socket to the multicast group, currently this IP address is 192.168.16.11 and the multicast group is 239.1.0.1